 If you notice any swelling or redness in the area, or pain that is not settling – particularly if you have additional conditions such as Osteoporosis or metabolic conditions, you should seek advice from your Midwife or GP as soon as possible.

 It is important to try and limit positions which aggravate your symptoms – generally this will be moving your knees apart or repetitive loading on one leg as aforementioned.
 The following advice – all of which your Physiotherapist can explain in more depth, can help you to minimise the irritation.

 Following the above advice can help manage your pain.
 Make sure you stay as active as possible with in your pain tolerance.
-Strengthening and conditioning is a very important part of maintaining stability and strength for the joints and muscles around the pelvis and lower back.
+Strength and conditioning is a very important part of maintaining stability in the joints and muscles around the pelvis and lower back.
 Your specialist Physio can devise a bespoke home exercise programme for you and will be skilled in making any necessary adjustments to ensure the exercises achieve favourable outcomes.
 Pelvic floor muscle exercises are a very important part of this, for more information & exercises, please click here to visit our website section on Pelvic floor muscle dysfunction.

 Pregnancy related PSD: https://pogp.csp.org.uk/booklets